 Peer Review and SOAP Note Standard

 Our profession has SOAP note standards.
 When we do Peer Record Review, we are able to do so using our standard.
 The standard has been general and based on TCM, as per national certification standard guidelines (NCCAOM board exam).
-For more specific guidelines and training on proper SOAP noting and how this relates to our modern health care delivery system, see the upcoming Coding and Charting Manual/Handbook and related blog.
+For more specific guidelines and training on proper SOAP noting and how this relates to our modern health care delivery system, see the upcoming Coding and Charting Manual/Handbook Resource and related blog.

 Hospital Practice and Standards

 Peer record review (which, at its core, follows a general profession-specific standard for charting) is an essential quality assurance measure for hospitals.
 This is part of the quality assurance measures that make the facilities eligible to renew their Joint Commission accreditation.

 The ability to participate in peer record review, a component of focused professional practice evaluation (FPPE) and ongoing professional practice evaluation (OPPE), is also an essential delineation between providers who must be credentialed and those who practice as technicians.
 A professional health care practitioner, such as an EAMP/LAc, participates in peer record review.